novifinancial/serde-reflection/serde-reflection/README.md

 derived ones, provided that `trace_value` is used during tracing to provide sample values for all such constrained types (see the detailed example below).

+* Mutually recursive types provided that the first variant of each enum is recursion-free.
+(For instance, `enum List { None, Some(Box<List>)}`.)
+Note that each enum must be traced separately with `trace_type` to discover all the variants.

 Unsupported idioms include:

 * Containers sharing the same base name (e.g. `Foo`) but from different modules.
 (Work